chengweilin114/direct_capstone2020/README.md

 ## Datasets
 In this project, we use three datasets, the actual demand data in the last four years, i.e., `ieso_ga_master_dataset_allWeather_updated2020.csv`, the top 2 forecasts of peaks on each day, i.e., `ga_forecasts_top_2.cvs`, and the top 12 forecasts of peaks on each day, i.e., `ga_forecasts_top_12`.
 The shared link to the datasets is [link](https://drive.google.com/drive/folders/1ifAAAHJH6qRNGLICNbKe5Nt7yFHf-pTQ?usp=sharing).

+In the `database` folder, users can find a sample of actual demand data and the forecasting results to play with.

-## Documentation
+## Function Specifications
+### Use the sample data from `database` folder

 `Hedging-Saving/data_functions.py`

-This module contain functions to retrieve and process data from the database folder.
+This module contain functions to retrieve and process data from the `database` folder.
 With all these functions, we can predict our peak hour more accurate.

 ```